spirosrap/flyingcar/FCND-Motion-Planning/writeup.md

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`

-**About `motion_planning.py`**

-Like in the `backyardflyer` project I have completed the `motion_planning.py`  contains the main code that will plan run the commmands to guide the drone.
+Like in the `backyardflyer` project the `motion_planning.py`  contains the main code that will plan run the commmands to guide the drone.
 The programming paradigm in which the program is written doesn't rely on time to schedule the path of the drone but on event programming.
 There are several distinct events like "Take Off", "Landing", "Arming", etc. The program takes care the sequence of these events so that the it is still responsive if ,while it's moving, there's an unexpected obstacle.
 Also, the program is responsible for calling the planning function so that it can find a path between a starting and a goal location.
 Finding a path is done using a modified version of the `a_star` algorithm that it is defined in `planning_utils.py`.
 I have also included diagonal movements beyond what was provided in the starter code as this was a requirement (method `valid_actions()`.

 ### Implementing Your Path Planning Algorithm